Skip to content ↓

 My name is Robert Court.
 I am Vice-chair of the governing body having been a governor since 2017.
 I am a foundation governor, nominated by Eyam Church.
 My wife and I live in Foolow.
 Until I retired, I was Head Master of Birkdale School in Sheffield, having previously taught in London.
 My main subject is physics, although I also taught some Maths and general studies.
 I stood as the Liberal Democrat candidate for Derbyshire Dales in the 2019 General Election and will be the candidate at the next General Election too.

 My name is Ruth Nuttall, I am a local authority governor and I joined the governing body in November 2021.
 I grew up in Eyam and am a former pupil of the school myself.
 I have two children, one of which is in Hedgehogs.
-I am currently on maternity leave with my youngest child but work as a curriculum leader in further education at Buxton and Leek College with 20 years FE teaching experience.
+I work as a curriculum leader in further education at Buxton and Leek College with over 20 years FE teaching experience.

 My name is Rosalind Buckingham.
 I live in Eyam and my four children all went to Eyam school.
 I was asked to become a governor several years ago to help with the school finances and, with others, I have been endeavouring to keep the school finances in a healthy state since.